Families Matter Triage Program

 You can always visit https://public.courts.in.gov/mycase/#/vw/Search to view your case and any updates.
 While the Legal Navigator cannot provide any legal advice, they are able to help you go through the documents and answer questions about case requirements.

-If you need assistance using the child support calculator, the Family Law Navigator can help you during that process but cannot provide legal advice beyond navigating the site.
+If you need assistance using the child support calculator, the Family Law Navigator can assist some but cannot provide legal advice beyond navigating the site.
+For situations where the other party's information is unknown, discuss options with Legal Navigator.
 Please review the Parenting Guide for Divorce Petition document for more information about available resources.

 - What if I have a child from a previous marriage.
 Do I have to file “with kids”?